 Most small business owners don’t have a business plan, which is another reason they struggle growing their business.
 But, a business plan just to get a loan is a mistake.
 A business plan should help the owner communicate where they are going and what it will take to get there.
 This comes from one of the most important processes of your business – business planning.

 You probably have a goal that you set if you’re growing your business.
 Tuning your revenue engine will help you figure out what you need to do to get there.
 This is the business planning process.
 If you document it in a simple to follow manner, then this becomes a powerful tool for you both internally and externally in growing your business.

 I’ve used this approach countless times with businesses.
 Bankers love these business plans.
 In fact, 90% of the plans have been funded, many by the SBA.
 So, you can have confidence this process works.

 Once you’ve got the business on a consistent growth path, you want to maximize your profitability.
 Profitability is a measure of your efficiency.
 So, if you improve your efficiency your business becomes more profitable.

 This leads us back to your management accounting and tuning your revenue engine.
 Use your financial reports to evaluate the performance results of your business.
 Using your TYRE reports to manage your operation looking for ways to get more efficient.
 Becoming more productive increase your capacity.
 This allows you to do more with the same resources which translates into more profit.

 I hope this shows you how your management accounting helps you in ways that you may not even realize when trying to grow your business.
 Talk with your CPA and see what they can do to help you.
-If they only focus on tax accounting, then contact Emerick and Company.
-Our focus is financial accounting and helping you understand the story your numbers have to tell.
+If they only focus on tax accounting, then contact BGS Bookkeeping.
+Our focus is financial accounting and helping you understand what your numbers have to say.